musicslayer/self_publish_book/README.md

 Unfortunately, using your own barcode can be a complicated process.
 The steps below outline how you can do this without too much hassle.

 ### Getting an ISBN number
-As mentioned above, you can either purchase one yourself or use the free one Amazon provides.
+You can either purchase one yourself or use the free one Amazon provides.
 Either way, you will end up with a number unique to an edition of your book (for example, paperback and hardcover versions of your book will have different ISBN numbers).

 ### Getting an ISBN barcode
 Use the bookow website to generate a barcode image.
 For the price, I recommend entering 90000 ("no set price") to match what Amazon would use, or else enter your actual price.
 Make sure to download as a PDF so that the barcode is a vector image.